 Music: Graduate classes leading to the Master of Music Education Degree and the Master of Music - Performance Degree are offered, designed to elevate the student's standards of performance and scholarship.
 The Department of Music requires auditions and examinations prior to or soon after the first registration for graduate study.
 These examinations may be used as placement and/or entrance criteria.
 Final project requirements for the Master of Music Education Degree include passing written and/or aural comprehensive examinations in music history, theory and music education; for the Master of Music - Performance Degree written and/or aural comprehensive examinations in music theory and music history must be passed.
 Master of Music - Performance Degree candidates in voice must present or achieve proficiency in two foreign languages and keyboard candidates in one.
-All general Graduate Program requirements must also be met; see the Department of Music Student Handbook for details.
+All general Graduate Program requirements listed elsewhere in the bulletin are applicable to these degree programs.
+Specific program requirements must also be met; see the Department of Music Student Handbook for details.